Non-reciprocal frustration: time crystalline order-by-disorder phenomenon and a spin-glass-like state: Non-reciprocity induced spin-glass-like state

 \section{Non-reciprocity induced spin-glass-like state}

-Another striking phenomenon arising from frustration is the emergence of spin glasses \cite{Edwards1975,Sherrington1975,Parisi1979,Sompolinsky1982,Cugliandolo1993,Fisher1998a,Fisher1998b}, which occurs ubiquitously in geometrically frustrated systems with random interactions.
-In such a situation, a macroscopic number of fixed points and saddle points are generated to make the potential energy landscape $V$ bumpy.
+Another striking phenomenon arising from geometrical frustration is the emergence of spin glasses \cite{Edwards1975,Sherrington1975,Parisi1979,Sompolinsky1982,Cugliandolo1993,Fisher1998a,Fisher1998b}, which occurs ubiquitously in geometrically frustrated systems with random interactions.
+In such a situation, a macroscopic number of fixed points and saddle points are generated to make the energy landscape bumpy.
 This makes it extremely difficult for the system to find its global minimum, resulting in slow dynamics characterized by a power law decay (or slower \cite{Fisher1998b}) of time correlation functions and the aging phenomena \cite{Sompolinsky1982,Cugliandolo1993,Fisher1998b} associated with no long-ranged spatial order.

-A natural question is whether such glassy states are generated by non-reciprocal frustration.
+A natural question is whether such glassy states can be generated by non-reciprocal interaction.
 It is tempting to expect the negative, as they induce the chase-and-runaway dynamics that may cause the glass to melt.
-Indeed, there are a number of works that support this view \cite{Crisanti1988,Parisi1986,Hertz1987,Sompolinsky1986,Bunin2017} including the works in the context of neural \cite{Parisi1986,Hertz1987,Sompolinsky1986} and ecological systems \cite{Bunin2017}.
+Indeed, there are a number of works that support this view \cite{Crisanti1988,Rieger1988,Rieger1989,Parisi1986,Hertz1987,Sompolinsky1986,Sompolinsky1988,Rieger_eco1989,Bunin2017} including the works in the context of neural \cite{Rieger1988,Parisi1986,Hertz1987,Sompolinsky1986,Sompolinsky1988} and ecological systems \cite{Rieger_eco1989,Bunin2017}.
 However, the above studies analyzed (mostly all-to-all coupled) models that already contained geometrical frustration in the reciprocal limit, making the exact role of non-reciprocal frustration unclear.

 To unambiguously study the effect of non-reciprocal frustration alone, it is important for us to consider models that have \textit{no} geometrical frustration in the reciprocal limit.
-For this purpose, we consider a one-dimensional XY spin chain that follows Eq.~\eqref{eq:XY-model} that consists of $N$ spins with nearest-neighbor interaction $J_{ij} = J_{i}^{\rm R}\delta_{i+1,j}+J_{i}^{\rm L}\delta_{i,j+1}$ in an open boundary condition (Fig.~\ref{fig:glass model}), with $J_{i}^{\rm L/R}$ being randomly distributed according to
+For this purpose, we consider a one-dimensional XY spin chain that follows Eq.~\eqref{eq: XY-model} that consists of $N$ spins with nearest-neighbor interaction $J_{ij} = J_{i}^{\rm R}\delta_{i+1,j}+J_{i}^{\rm L}\delta_{i,j+1}$ in an open boundary condition (Fig.~\ref{fig: glass model}),

-Here, we have introduced a cutoff $J_c$ (which we set $J_c=0.1\sigma_J$ throughout) to avoid the coupling from completely vanishing.